dmolina/DaemonMode.jl/docs/src/index.md

 # Features

-The advantages are:

-- Performance, because the packages is maintained in memory.
-This is specially interesting with common external packages like CSV.jl, DataFrames, ...
+- [X] Performance, because packages are maintained in memory.
+This is especially interesting with common external packages like CSV.jl, DataFrames.jl, ...

-- The code is run using the current directory as working directory.
+- [X] The code is run using the current directory as working directory.

+- [X] Robust, if the file has an error, the server continues working (for other scripts, stops for your current one).

-- It accept parameters.
+- [X] It accepts parameters without problems.

+- [X] Run complete file and also specific code.

+- [X] Run in multiple modules to avoid conflicts of names.

+# TODO (features in the roadmap)

+- [ ] Update isinteractive() to show that the run is run in a interactive way.

+- [ ] Automatic installation of required packages.

+- [ ] Multi-threading version.

+- [ ] Remote version (in which the Server would be in a different computer of the client).